Give to the Disability Center at MU

 Dear colleagues and friends of the Disability Center,

-The University of Missouri has long been committed to ensuring equal opportunity for, and inclusion of, students with disabilities; the Disability Center gives tangible evidence of that commitment.
-And yet, even with this commitment, there is still much to do.
-Collaborative programs such as Celebrate Ability Week are designed to raise awareness and engage our campus community.
-Scholarships create opportunities for students with disabilities.
-And while the mission of the Disability Center is, at minimum, to facilitate access for students with disabilities, it also includes a responsibility to help build an inclusive and equitable teaching and learning environment, and this requires sustained and persistent effort.
+The University of Missouri has long been committed to ensuring that students with disabilities are afforded the opportunity to pursue higher education; the Disability Center gives tangible evidence of that commitment.
+And yet, even with this commitment, there is still much to accomplish.
+While the mission of our office is, at minimum, to facilitate access for students with disabilities, it also includes a responsibility to help build an inclusive and equitable learning environment, and this requires sustained and persistent effort.

 Achieving all of this depends on the support of many, and the resources to make it happen.
 I encourage you to be a part of that support by giving to one of the following funds.
 Thank you.